jack-davidson/whisper/README.md

 ## API documentation

-### `/deleteuser`: Given a username and a password, delete the user.
+### `/newuser` Given a username and password, create a new user.
     Headers:
-        Name     - username of user
+        Name     - username for new user
-        Password - password of user
+        Password - password for new user

     Example: